 These lounges also host trivia and game shows.
-For example, during our cruise there was a family Disney Trivia game as well as the So You Think You Know Your Family? game.
+For example, during our cruises there was a family Disney Trivia game as well as the So You Think You Know Your Family? game.

 Found indoor near Goofy Golf are two sport simulator games.
 You can choose from golf, baseball, basketball, foootball, hockey, or soccer.

 Please note: These simulators on Goofy’s Sports Deck are one of the rare extra cost items.
 Reservations are also recommended.